• Skip to primary navigation

 Preheating The Tawa - The Paratha needs to cook quickly at high heat in order to stay soft.
 If the Tawa or frying pan is not preheated well, the cooking process will slow down and result in a hard and chewy flatbread.

 Cooking Time For The Paratha - As mentioned, the Paratha should cook quickly, approximately 3 minutes is an average time.
-However, since everyone's cooking utensils and stoves vary, it's possible to be off by a minute or two (but not too much)
+However, since everyone's cooking utensils and stoves vary, it's possible to be off by a 30 seconds or so (but not too much).

 Nutrition